 Youth of the Year 2020 Sponsorship

-The nine Youth of the Year Finalists from across Washington have been leaders long before the Covid-19 pandemic so when challenged befell them and their communities, they were quick to provide help.
+The nine Youth of the Year Finalists from across Washington have been leaders long before the Covid-19 pandemic so when challenges befell them and their communities, they were quick to provide help.
 Like many Boys & Girls Club members, these remarkable young people understand the power of service.
 Some volunteered in their local Clubs helping with homework, others spent time at local food banks, still more were a strength to their peers and families.

 The Finalists first met over Video Conference to build relationships, practice interview and speech skills, and to calm some nerves.
 Finalists met with Washington’s leaders including a virtual conference with Governor Jay Inslee and a town hall discussion with Lieutenant Governor Denny Heck, Attorney General Bob Ferguson, and Commissioner of Public Lands Hillary Franz.